Borouge Data Protection Notice

 4. Types of personal data collected

-Borouge may collect personal data about you either directly from you, from your authorised representatives (i.e. persons who you have authorised and persons who have been validly identified as being you or your authorised representative), from third parties, or from publicly available sources.
+Borouge may collect personal data about you either directly from you, from your authorised representatives (i.e. persons who you have authorised and persons who have been validly identified as being you or your authorised representative), from third parties, or publicly available sources.

 (a) Personal information such as your name, passport or identification numbers, date of birth, marital status or gender;